Donna164/Data-Analyst--Portfolio/README.md

 **Goal**: Find out where new users churn the most after they first install and open the apps, thus making decision to improve the situation

-**Description**: Retention rate day 1 was on the downward trend, so this analysis was conducted to find out the pain points where new users quit the game after they install, how far and how long they had been in game until they left.
+**Description**: Retention rate day 1 was on the downward trend, so this analysis was conducted to find out the pain points where new users quit after they install, how far and how long they had been in game until they left, then propose possible causes and recommendation to improve

-**Skills**: SQL query, data cleaning, data analysis, data visualization
+**Skills**: SQL, data cleaning, data analysis, data visualization

 **Technology**: SQL, Snowflake, Excel, Power BI

-**Result**: Users quit the most in the loading screen, followed by age gate and shop tutorial.
-The insights helped the development teams to come up with solutions to optimize loading process, re-design the age gate and shop, reducing churn rate by 2%
+**Result**: Users quit the most in the first 3 steps of the FTUE.
+The insights helped the development teams to come up with solutions to optimize loading process, re-design and fasten the tutotial phases, reducing churn rate by 2%

+- Python
+### A/B testing analysis on advertising
+**Goal**: determine what is more effective between 2 advertisings in terms of monetization, to decide which one will be displayed to bring about more revenue while ensuring good experiences for users

+**Description**: ABN test was conducted on 2 advertising options with the same type for 4 days.
+The user base for this campaign is mainly in the 4 countries, having certain similar patterns and behaviors while using apps.
+After that, the data analysis was performed to check the significance, make comparision in performance between 3 options

+**Skills**: Statiscial techniques and analysis, SQL, Python

+**Technology**: VSCode, SQL, Excel

+**Result**: The ads of the most appealing rewards won, performing better in terms of the key success metrics, while not cannibalize other KPI.
+The result leds to the final decision to show this ads on the apps

+## Education
+Foreign Trade University: Bachelor of Internation Business, 2018-2022

+## Certificates
+- Google Data Analytics Professional Certificate (2022) (Coursera - Google)
+- Statistics for Data Science (2023) (Udemy)
+- A/B Testing (2024) (Udemy)

+## Contacts
+- Email: dongocanh1604@gmail.com
+- Linkedin : www.linkedin.com/in/đỗ-ngọc-anh-788092192/